Though most people think taking the college route is a smart idea, it isn’t for everyone.

 These can be legal proceedings, medical, and general.
 All industries, besides medical and legal, fall under the general umbrella.
 These might be writers, podcasters, bloggers, trainers, academicians, anyone with audio or video content that needs to be turned into text.

-You can learn more about becoming a transcriptionist and making money from it in this FREE 7-day mini-course.
+You can learn more about becoming a transcriptionist and make money from it in this FREE 7-day mini-course.

 2. Sell on Amazon